dentarg/auth0-blog/_posts/2018-01-10-apigateway-microservices-superglue.markdown

 Let's suppose we have a customer and an order microservices listening `http://customers` and `http://orders`.
 Using [Docker][9] or [Kubernetes][10] achieving such scenario should be fairly easy.

-We will configure an instance of a Gateway in order to throttle all the requests based on client's IP address and put our two microservices beyond an authentication based on a **JWT** that _Auth0_ is going to provide — being our **system of record** for our users.
+We will configure an instance of a Gateway that will sit on the edge of our system.
+It will serve as a router for our microservices but we'll also move some shared logic from the microservices to it so the application can focus on the business logic.
+The gateway will throttle all the requests based on client's IP address and make sure that all the requests will be an authenticated based on a **JWT** that _Auth0_ is going to provide — being our **system of record** for our users.

 There are multiple API Gateways on the market: some are offered by big software companies as a managed hosted solution;
 there are open source products as well and you can technically write your own too.

 For this purpose, we're going to employ [Express-Gateway][3].

-## Introducing Express-Gateway
+## Meet Express-Gateway

 Express Gateway is an API Gateway that sits at the heart of any microservices architecture, regardless of what language or platform you're using, **securing** your microservices and exposing them through **APIs** using [Node.js][11],